 Students who will benefit the most from this program will tend to be academically advanced, independent, highly motivated, appreciate cultural diversity and have a clear idea of their educational goals and the research they wish to pursue.
 We want to select only those students who are most likely to prosper and benefit from this unique opportunity.
 To help in our selection process, and in your decision of whether to apply, we have identified three main criteria that strongly predict success.
 Anyone who is accepted must meet the three criteria outlined below.
-Applicants to the NIH-KI program are asked to address the below three criteria in detail within the on-line application.
+Applicants to the NIH-KI Collaborative Doctoral Program in Neuroscience are asked to address the below three criteria in detail within the on-line application.

 1. Academic Performance

 Stellar academic performance is a strong predictor of success in this challenging program.

 - Letters of recommendation (3 letters are required as part of online application)

 - GRE and MCAT test scores are not required

 In the Research Experience section of the application please describe research experiences you have had.
 Research experience, during or after an undergraduate program, can be extraordinarily valuable to the applicant who is deciding whether he/she is suited for a career in research, and can also provide useful training.